Islam and Sikhism: Sikh Gurus

 During the period of Guru Nanak Dev Ji (the 1st Guru of Sikhism), many people from the lower sections of society joined Sikhi.
 The main three principles taught by the Guru were, Naam Japna (to remember the one God), Kirat Karni (to live an honourable life), Vand Chakna (to share with others).
 During this time, although his followers still remained Hindu, Muslim, or of the religion to which they were born, they became known as the Guru ji's disciples, or sikhs.
 It was here his followers began to refer to him as teacher, or guru.
 The Guru ji told his followers that they were to be householders and could not live apart from the world—there were to be no priests or hermits.
 Here is where the Guru ji instituted the common meal, requiring the rich and poor, Hindu and Muslim, high caste and low caste, to sit together while eating.
 All worked together, all owned the town.
 Here is where Lehna, later to be Guru Angad, came to be with Guru Nanak Dev ji.

 During Muslim Emperor Akbar's rule, Sikhism and other religions were accepted and flourished.
 The Emperor established an Ibadat Khana, which served as a platform for religious debates and dialogues among different communities, including Sikhs.
 He also visited Guru Amar Das (3rd Sikh Guru) at Goindwal, where he ate at and offered donations for the Langar.

 For most of the Mughal Empire, however, Sikh Gurus were persecuted.
-Guru Arjan (5th Guru), for instance, was executed by the hands of Chandu Shah.
+Guru Arjan (5th Guru), for instance, was executed on the orders of Mughal Emperor Jahangir for refusing to convert to Islam.
 After the martyrdom of Guru Arjan, Guru Hargobind (6th Guru) saw that it would no longer be possible to protect the Sikh community without the aid of arms.
 He wore two swords of Miri and Piri and built the Akal Takhat, the Throne of the Immortal, which is the highest political institution of the Sikhs.
 When Kashmiri Pandits were being forcefully converted to Islam by Aurangzeb, Guru Tegh Bahadur (9th Guru) were beheaded for refusing to convert by Aurangzeb at Chandni Chowk in Delhi.
 Fellow devotees Bhai Mati Das, Bhai Sati Das and Bhai Dayala were also tortured and executed, while Guru Tegh Bahadur were forced to watch.

 Guru Gobind Singh (10th Guru) formed the Khalsa—the Army of the Akal Purakh (Immortal) Two of Guru Gobind Singh's younger sons, Sahibzaade Fateh Singh (aged 7) and Zorawar Singh (aged 9), were bricked up alive by Mughal Governor Wazir Khan in Sirhind, Punjab.
 When in South India, Guru Gobind Singh sent Banda Singh Bahadur to chastise the repressive Governor of Sirhind.
 Banda Singh captured Sirhind and laid the foundation of the first Sikh empire.
 The Nawab of Malerkotla, Sher Mohammad Khan, protested against the execution of the Sahibzaade, after which Guru Gobind Singh blessed the state.
 Many historians consider this as a reason why Malerkotla was the only city not harmed by Banda Singh Bahadur during his military campaign.